ivan-paleo/DMTA.Ctenacanths/analysis/scripts/Sharks_0_CreateRC.md

 Before running this script, the first step is to [create a repository on GitHub and to download it to RStudio](https://happygitwithr.com/new-github-first.html).
-In this case, the repository is called “DMTA-Devo-sharks”.
+In this case, the repository is called “DMTA.Ctenacanths”.
 Finally, open the RStudio project created.

 ------------------------------------------------------------------------